01 of 13

 Beachy Zen Bathroom

-Combine zen decor with another style, in this case, beach-style.
+Combine zen decor with another style.
+In this case, it's beach-style.
 The shiplap walls in light green are definitely beachy, and the tub is a little more decorative than the zen style requires.
 However, the zen stool and hardwood floor are definitely inspired by zen decor.
 The stool is made of rough-hewn wood, which is in keeping with zen principles as well.
-Although we don't have a full view of a garden, there's a lot of natural light.
+Although there isn't a full view of a garden, there's a lot of natural light.